hackle/blog-rust/raw/curious-kotlin-union.md

 Which is not terrible (and would be expected of equivalent code in Haskell or Rust), but one can find 2 reasons to be critical,

-1. the repetition in payResult.errorMessage,
+1. the repetition in `payResult.errorMessage`.
+Unlike TypeScript, Kotlin is _mostly_ not structured typed, and cannot figure out the presence of the common field;
 2. more subtly, it makes no sense to call `extractError` from `PayResult.Success` - there is no "error" to speak of!
 This forces the use of `String?` as the return type.
 While one may guess that `Success` will result in `null`, from the types along, there is no stopping `null` for `NotEnoughBalance` too.
 In other words, the return type is _polluted_; the caller's hands are also forced to have to check for null.

 Ideally, as its name states, `extractError` should only accept member types that encode errors.
 But that poses the challenge of separating `Success` from the rest of the "error" member types.